brentjeh/weekly-nerd-2223/README.md

 # Artikel 2, My Research Journey into Crafting Accessible Websites

 ## Introduction
-During my exploration of web design, I learned the importance of creating websites that aren't just visually appealing but are accessible to everyone.
-I discovered that in the digital world, inclusivity is just as important as aesthetics, functionality, or search engine optimization.
+Web design is a fascinating field that combines aesthetics, functionality, and user experience.
+My recent foray into the world of web design has led me to an important dimension that often gets overlooked – web accessibility.
+The World Wide Web is an incredible resource that should be accessible to all, regardless of any physical or cognitive differences.
+Hence, the journey towards mastering web accessibility began.
 I was inspired to write this article because of a talk I had attended which was given by Cyd Stumpel, a Front-end developer.

 ## Unraveling the Concept of Accessibility
 The cornerstone of my research revolved around understanding what web accessibility means.
 The term refers to designing and creating websites that are inclusive, ensuring individuals with disabilities can perceive, understand, navigate, and interact with the web.
 It also means they can contribute to the web, a right enshrined in the Convention on the Rights of Persons with Disabilities (CRPD).